 - Not as fast as other SSDs in the same league

-- SLC Cache technology
+- 3D NAND and SLC Cache technologies

 - 7mm slim design suitable for Ultrabooks and Ultra-slim notebooks.

 - Supports Garbage Collection technology